Roasted Pork Tenderloin

 5. Reduce the Oven Temp to 350°F, and cook for 40 to 45 minutes or until the potatoes are tender, and the pork should read at least 145°F on your meat thermometer.

 6. Let it Cool: Let the pork rest for 5 minutes.
-This not only lets the meat cool but also allows the flavors juices to really sink into the pork and potatoes.
+This not only cools the meat but also allows the flavorful juices to sink into the pork and potatoes.

-7. Serve: Transfer the meat to a cutting board.
-Cut it into slices and serve it with the potatoes.
+7. Serve: Transfer the pork tenderloin to a cutting board.
+Cut it into slices and serve it with the potatoes and a side of roasted carrots.

 How to Tell When Pork is Done